Resources Recycling

 Water Resource Usage

 OUCC Linyuan Plant uses the water from the Fengshan Reservoir rather than the areas suffering from water shortage.
-The water is treated before use.
-The plant is located at the industrial park, so the wastewater is discharged into the industrial sewers with no risk of pollution to the water source.
+The water is treated before used and the wastewater is discharged into the industrial sewers with no risk of pollution to the water source.

 Water Resources Management